jonbirge/costack/README.md

 to match your desired level of security paranoia.
 The default settings are pretty restrictive, discarding traffic from several countries based on IP.

-Lastly, you'll meed to add your host name to nginx.conf until a proper config script is written.
-Sorry!

 ### Certificates

 If you want root-signed certs from Let's Encrypt, then do the following in